OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

   %cd /OpenMDAO/dev/<your_working_directory>/T<ticket#>-<branch_name>  (Takes you to your branch.)
   %cd /buildout			                         (Takes you to the "buildout" directory.)
-  %python2.6 isolated_bootstrap.py     (Runs a script that is required before you can build the first time.)
+  %python2.6 isolated_bootstrap.py                       (Runs the script needed before you can build the first time.)
   %bin/buildout			                         (Builds on your branch.)
   %bin/docs			                         (Displays the documentation.)
   %bin/test --all		                         (Runs the test suite.)

 .. note:: You must run the ``python2.6 isolated_bootstrap.py`` script the first time you build on a branch.
 However, for subsequent builds, only ``bin/buildout`` is required.

-   The test suite also tests code snippets in the documentation.
+   The test suite includes tests for code snippets in the documentation.

 .. index:: branch; merging to